This article was updated on June 27, 2017.

 Tax credits and deductions

 Canada offers all kinds of tax credits that can reduce your bill—each one doesn’t offer huge savings, but their value can add up.
-For example, you get a credit if you buy a transit pass or if you pay for your child’s sports and fitness programs.
+For example, you get a credit if you are caring for a senior relative or a disabled family member, or if you moved to Canada to be closer to your place of employment (and your company didn’t reimburse you for these costs).
 It can get complicated, so for the first few years you file, it’s a good idea to pay for a tax professional’s services.

 Business owners enjoy a wide range of deductions that can lower their income.
-“You can expense most things that you spend to earn income, such as your cell phone, advertising costs, and lunch when meeting with a client,” says accountant and immigration consultant Eric Cheung.
+“You can expense most things that you spend to earn income, such as your cell phone, advertising costs, and a portion of the lunch you paid for when meeting with a client,” says Toronto-based accountant and immigration consultant Eric Cheung.
 “If you work at home, you can deduct a certain percentage of your home office expenses.”
 Once you’re making $90,000 or more in after-tax self-employment earnings, consider incorporating your business to save even more.

 One important concept to understand is that in Canada, each spouse has to file his or her own tax return.
 Couples generally pay more tax in total if one has a high income and the other one has a low income or no income.
 Therefore, if you own a business, it’s better if each spouse gets an equal amount of income from it, rather than having it all taxed in one person’s hands.
 If one spouse isn’t working, Vancouver-based accountant David Goldsmith says it’s a good idea to put any investments in that person’s name when you come to Canada.
 This means that income from the investments will be taxed in the hands of the lower income earner, and your family will pay less tax overall.

 2. Get job experience

 3. Build a credit score fast

 9. Avoid scams